simai/docara/stubs/site/source/docs/en/collections/collections-remote-collections.md

 `post-2.blade.md`, etc. The resulting `path` of the output file will be processed according to the normal rules for collections.

-Alternatively, the `items` array can contain simple string values, which will be treated as the item’s Markdown content, with no page variables:
+Alternatively, the `items` array can contain simple string values, which will be treated as the item's Markdown content, with no page variables:

 > config.php